ilonabudapesti/bug-reports/Prezi Signup Form Bug Report.md

 ![Screen shot of Prezi signup form bug](Prezi_SignupPage_Bug2.jpg)

-#Screen casts
+#Screen cast

 ###Scenario 1: on Chrome 34 and Firefox 29
 http://youtu.be/JQraY4xBh20

 ###Scenario 2: on IE 8
-Not responsive at all.
+Decided not to record screen cast as the whole page is not responsive to changing browser width.

 #Recommended solution